HIshimmoo/OSIF_Revised/README.md

 # OSIF_Revised

 OSIF-Revised is a modified version of the [Open Source Impedance Fitter (OSIF)](https://github.com/NREL/OSIF) originally developed by NREL.
 This revision is customized for calculating the catalyst layer resistance (Rcl) for the Membrane Electrode Assembly (MEA) in water electrolysis applications.
 The main goals were to simplify the fitting model for our data and to enhance robustness during parameter error estimation.
+It's highly recommended to browse the original repositry before using this program.

 ## Overview